-As an explorer/adventurer, Kate has cycled a distance greater than twice the world’s circumference.
+As an explorer/adventurer, Kate has cycled almost 100,000km – two and a half times the Earth’s circumference.
 On August 16th 2010 she became the first person in history to cycle an unbroken line from Africa’s most westerly to its most easterly points; from Pointe des Almadies, Senegal to Cape Hafun, Puntland, Somalia.

 Cycling 22,040 km over ten months, Kate’s Breaking the Cycle in Africa Expedition was not only a physical quest but an odyssey to highlight the development needs and activities of war-torn and poverty-stricken nations.